 There's something almost beautiful about it.
 This collective ritual we perform every ninety days.
 The breathless release.
 The commentary.
 The markets responding like a nervous system.
 We gather around The Number and ask it the question we can't answer ourselves: Are we winning?

 The hope embedded in that number is real.
-The desire to know — to have someone, something, just tell you that it's going to be okay.
-That's not stupidity, sweetheart.
+The desire to know -- to have someone, something, just tell you that it's going to be okay.
+That's not stupidity.
 That's being human.

 But here's the thing about The Number.
 Here's the thing you already know but don't want to say out loud.

-Not maliciously.
+Not because anyone rigged it.
 Not even cleverly.
-Just... by design.
+Just... by structure.
 By what it counts and what it doesn't.
 By what it sees and what it's blind to.

 Let me show you.

-When Hurricane Katrina flooded New Orleans and displaced hundreds of thousands of people, the total economic impact exceeded one hundred and fifty billion dollars.
+When Hurricane Katrina flooded New Orleans and displaced hundreds of thousands of people, the combined damage from Hurricanes Katrina and Rita exceeded one hundred and fifty billion dollars.
 Census data shows the city had reached only seventy-six percent of its pre-disaster population by July 2012.2 On paper, The Number recovered beautifully.
 In reality, people never came home.

-Car accidents in America cost three hundred and forty billion dollars a year, according to the National Highway Traffic Safety Administration.3 Every ambulance call, every surgery, every insurance claim, every tow truck — The Number goes up.
-Every divorce — and industry analysts estimate the American divorce industry at roughly fifty billion annually4 — registers as economic expansion.
+Car accidents in America cost three hundred and forty billion dollars a year, according to the National Highway Traffic Safety Administration.3 Every ambulance call, every surgery, every insurance claim, every tow truck -- The Number goes up.
+Every divorce -- and industry analysts estimated the American divorce industry at roughly fifty billion annually, as of 20124 -- registers as economic expansion.
 Lawyers get paid.
 Therapists get paid.
 Second apartments get rented.
 The disintegration of a family is, technically, productive growth.

 You see the shape of it now.
 The formula.